alantangsinglun/Income-Forecast/README.md

 * This forecast template forecast up to 4 years.
 Inside, You can rename the worksheet to another name.
   After rename, you just need to update the new worksheet name in the "Main" worksheet.

 * For the Debts.
-Order Matters, For Debts: If "Order 3" is for HSBC Bank, everytime when you need to make a record for payback.
+Order Matters, For Debts: If third item is for HSBC Bank, everytime when you need to make a record for payback.
-  You need to place the item on "Order 3", then it will automatically be  calculated.
+  You need to place the item on the third item (or you can say third line), then it will automatically be  calculated.

 * As mentioned, it forecast up to 4 years.
 After 4 years.
 To create another new 4 years, please follow the procedures below:
     1. Copy the template to another file.